Worksheet Week 1

 Guided Example

-- We are now going to use the WDI, and produce a crosstab of Life expectancy at birth, total (years) by GDP per capita (constant 2010 US$), using the variables
+- We are now going to use the WDI, and produce a crosstab of life expectancy at birth, total (years) by GDP per capita (constant 2010 US$), using the variables

 lifeexp